Below are the steps your school has to take in order to administer AP Exams.

 Interested in becoming a College Board member?
 That’s a separate application process.
 Learn more.

 The AP coordinator is responsible for organizing and administering the AP program at your school.
-He or she manages the ordering, storing, administering, returning, and purchasing of AP Exam materials.
+He or she manages the registration and ordering process; the receipt, storage, distribution, administration, security, and return of AP Exam materials; and the collection of fees and submission of final payment to the AP Program.

 - The AP coordinator may be a full- or part-time administrator or counselor, faculty member, or other school staff member who is not teaching an AP course.